brendalf/brendalf/README.md

 **Fun fact**: I was a police officer for 5 years.<br>

-I'm looking forward to collaborate in python libs for data science, javascript libs/apps for devs or c++ programs.
+I'm looking forward to collaborate on python libs for data science, javascript libs/apps for devs or c++ programs.

 ## Repo Stats